ProjectBorealis/PBCharacterMovement/README.md

 6. Create a gamemode with Default Pawn set to your Blueprint character class, and Player Controller set to your player controller.
 7. Enjoy the movement!

 You may also want to use HL2 gravity settings.
-Go to Settings > Project Settings > Engine > Physics > Constants > Default Gravity Z and set it to `-1143`.
+Go to Edit > Project Settings > Engine > Physics > Constants > Default Gravity Z and set it to `-1143`.